 This has led to a certain amount of confusion specifically among owners seeking to dispose of their own cars or light commercial vehicles without falling foul of the current legislation.

-Can I Dismantle It for Spares?
+Can I Dismantle My Car for Spare Parts?

 Whilst it may be tempting to dismantle your old workhorse in the garage and sell off any reusable parts, that isn’t going to produce the now obligatory COD that you need for the DVLA.
 This is needed to convince them that somebody isn’t still driving your un-roadworthy, damaged, or even dangerous old wreck on the Queen’s highway.
 Worse than that, however, you will still be hit for any current road fund licence fees until you do.